romanwerpachowski/ML/docs/index.md

 ### Windows binaries

-Pre-built Python extension can be installed via `pip install cppyml` (requires Python 3.7.x).
+Use the Visual Studio build process.

-If you want to build from source, build the Visual Studio solution in Release mode.
+Pre-built Python extension `cppyml` can be installed via `pip install cppyml` (requires Python 3.7.x).
+If you want to build it from source, build the Visual Studio solution in Release mode.

 ### Linux binaries

-You have to build from source for now, using SCons.
 Call `scons` in the main project directory to build in Debug mode, or `scons mode=release` for a Release (optimised) build.

 ### Doxygen documentation